College of Engineering, Technology, and Architecture

 Students may elect additional courses in music management, radio, television, and business administration for additional expertise for their professional career.

 Students are prepared to work in music and media production, broadcast audio, product maintenance, manufacturing and repair, automation, and live sound.
 Our alumni have continued their studies at institutions such as New York University, Boston University, Columbia University, and Stanford University.
-Our graduates have gone on to work for the following companies and artists:

 BS, Audio Engineering Technology, 2019